jasonchuangkw/project_genshin/README.md

 For the complete list of variables, please refer to the Appendix below.
 _______
-### The Clusters - Freshman, Sophomore, Junior and Senior
+### Meet the Archetypes - Freshman, Sophomore, Junior and Senior

 As we do not have categorical data in our dataset, therefore we could use one of the two popular methods, K-Means and Hierachical Clustering, to obtain the archetypes.
 The Hierachical Clustering did not produce a good result, therefore the K-Means clustering result was used instead.
 A 4-cluster solution was identified.
 We named the clusters as Freshman, Sophomore, Junior and Senior, after realising that the findings seems to suggest 4 stages of progression.